thundergnat/Lingua-EN-Numbers/README.md

 #### cardinal-year( $year, :oh($str) );

 * **$year**
-  * value; must be an integer between 1 and 10000.
+  * value; must be an integer between 1 and 10000 or something that can be coerced to an integer between 1 and 10000.

 * **:oh**